blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- 6.5.
 Dvaita Vedanta
 		- 6.6.
 Shuddhādvaita Vedanta
 		- 6.7.
 Achintya-Bheda-Abheda Vedanta
-# Unorthodox
+# Heterodox
 - 1. Buddhism
 - 2. Jainism
 - 3. Charvaka
+	- **Epistemology**
+	- It only supports
-- 4. Ājīvika
+- 4. Ajivika
-- 5. Ajñana
+- 5. Ajnana
 # Based on Deities
-Hinduism is subdivided into a number of major sampradayas.
-Of the historical division into six darsanas (philosophies), two schools, Vedanta and Yoga, are currently the most prominent.
+Hinduism is subdivided into a number of major Sampradayas.
+Of the historical division into six Darshanas (Philosophies), two schools, Vedanta and Yoga, are currently the most prominent.

 Classified by primary deity or deities, four major types of Hinduism include **Vishnu Worshippers**, **Shiva Worshippers**, **Adiparashakti Worshippers** and **Smartas** (five deities treated as same).